 Practice Areas: Bankruptcy and Commercial Litigation

-Jim is a member of and active participant in the Federal Bar Association, Delaware Chapter; the Delaware State Bar Association; the American Bankruptcy Institute, Litigation Section; the American Bar Association, Business Litigation Section; and the Richard S. Rodney American Inn of Court.
-He currently holds leadership positions with the ABI Litigation Section and the ABA Business Litigation Section Intellectual Property Committee.
-For the past several years, Jim has co-authored a chapter on corporate law developments in the American Bar Association’s Annual Review of Developments in Business and Corporate Litigation treatise.
+Jim is a member of the Federal Bar Association, Delaware Chapter; the Delaware State Bar Association; and he actively participates in the American Bankruptcy Institute, Litigation Section; the American Bar Association, Business Litigation Section; as well as the Richard S. Rodney American Inn of Court.
+He holds leadership positions with the ABI Bankruptcy Litigation Section and the ABA Business Litigation Section Intellectual Property Committee.

 Widener University School of Law, J.D., cum laude, 2003